 Rode’s property news

 What is best: buy or let?
+This is an age-old question.

 The growth in industrial rentals is slowly heating up, seemingly benefiting from the lagged impact of declining industrial property vacancy rates.